lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 Download the appropriate ISO (bl-Deuterium-i386_20170429.iso).

 Do an install from [Live USB](https://www.bunsenlabs.org/installation.html).
 As soon its finished, and after reboot, you will see underneath screen asking you to update the system.
-Press 'Enter'.

 When the updating is done the script will run a set of options for attaching the Debian repositories, some 3rd party multimedia plugins, printer support, Java, and adding packages for developers.